Currently, USP engages with our international partners in the following venues

 - USP Exchange Programs: Sharing of scientific knowledge among global organizations involved in standards setting and the effective use of standards.
 The USP Visiting Scientist and Executive Exchange Programs (VSP and EEP) promote international harmonization of standards through the exchange of scientific staff and information with global collaborators and organizations committed to pharmacopeial advancement.

-In addition, USP staff and volunteer experts provide topic-specific input into the standard-setting activities of the WHO International Pharmacopeia, the WHO Expert Committee on Biological Standardization and ICH working groups on quality topics.
+In addition, USP staff and volunteers provide topic-specific input into the standard-setting activities of the WHO International Pharmacopeia, the WHO Expert Committee on Biological Standardization and ICH working groups on quality topics.